A Distant Laugh

 The red tom looked at her.
 The small shecat didn't speak, but Resinflame twitched his tail and continued his narrative.
 Pikedance noticed how he slid his claws along the rock."You all gave Cometfrost your favor.
 You decided the best of the new warriors would mentor Ibexkit, didn't you?
 I had thought you meant what you said."

-The leader's face may have been made of stone.
+The leader's face may as well have been carved from stone.
 "May I ask what you are implying?"

 Resinflame spat, his face contorting into an expression of pure fury for one instant so quick Pikedance thought she imagined it.
 "You should have me told that by 'best' you meant not most skilled, but . . . the favored."
 His molten eyes glittered.
 "I wouldn't have tried then."